Shifting Blame, Serena Manchester Mysteries, Book 5

 Bev grinned.
 “Rena, you can get some ideas from this for you and Trey’s wedding.”

 I glanced over at Trey, who winked at me.
 I sighed inwardly.
-It was an easy decision to ask my sister to be my wedding planner.
-Hospitality was right up her alley and the first two times I walked down the aisle, there was no fuss.
-Both times were at the justice of the peace.
+It had been an easy decision to ask my sister to be my wedding planner.
+Hospitality was right up her alley.
+The first two times I walked down the aisle, I went to the justice of the peace.
+No fuss.
 No family.
 Both marriages didn’t last long either.

 I touched my sister’s shoulder.
 “Bev, let’s keep the focus on the Evans today.
 We have plenty of time to discuss wedding plans.”

 I rolled my eyes as my sister babbled.
-Bev tended to not hear me when she got something on her mind.
-As we headed back to our seats, she inquired who setup the centerpieces.
-The two older women sitting at our table were on the decorating committee and close friends to Margaret.
-Since arts and crafts were not my thing, I ate in peace as snatches of conversations pertaining to silk flowers, ribbons, and gold paint floated over my head.
+Bev tended to not hear me when she got something in her head.
+The two older women responsible for the decor were also seated at our table.
+Close friends of Margaret, Bev chatted with them about the details of the centerpieces.
+Since arts and crafts were not my thing, I ate in peace as snatches of conversations about silk flowers, ribbons, and gold paint floated over my head.

 Thankfully, by the time Bev turned her attention back to me, I’d demolished my grilled shrimp skewers.
 “Clay said you’ve been mainly taking on work for him.
 I’ve been meaning to ask if you miss the bigger cases?”

-I rubbed my hands with the white cloth napkin in my lap, considering her question.
+I rubbed my hands with the white cloth napkin in my lap and considered her question.
 “Sometimes.
 But I’m enjoying the change of pace.
 I thought everyone wanted me to slow down, anyway.
 You know, stay away from dangerous situations.”

 “After I got shot.”
-I finished what I thought my sister was trying to say.
+I finished what I thought my sister was hesitant to say.

-She looked away, growing quiet for a few minutes.
-My injuries from my last fall often did that to people.
+She looked away, growing quiet.
+My injuries from last fall often did that to people.
 It caused me to pause all the time, grateful God had allowed me to escape death.
 Again.

-The first time I’d been almost fatally injured was when someone pushed me down a flight of stairs.
-After a long stay in the hospital because of a brain injury, I left Charlotte and returned home after twenty-five years.
-It took me sometime to get on my feet after losing my career as a reporter.
-Manchester Investigations was born, and I’d got myself into some hairy predicaments, but the outcomes mattered.
+The first time I’d been almost fatally injured, someone pushed me down a flight of stairs.
+After a long stay in the hospital recovering from a traumatic brain injury, I left Charlotte, leaving behind my career as a reporter, and returned home after twenty-five years.
+It took some time to get on my feet and start Manchester Investigations.
+I’d been in some hairy predicaments, but the outcomes mattered.

 Bad guys received justice.

-Bev peered over at me.
+Bev peered at me.
 “I haven’t seen Amir.
-Is he still around helping you out?”
+Is he still helping you out?”

 “He’s got his own business to run, but if I need his technical expertise, he’s there for me.”
 The young cybersecurity expert had become like a younger brother to me.
-While we weren’t working on any major cases together, he stayed in touch.
-Amir had hinted that he’d been dating someone, which I was happy to hear.
+Even though we weren’t working on any major cases together, he did stay in touch.
+Amir had hinted that he was dating someone, which I was happy to hear.
 I couldn’t wait to meet her.

 Bev clapped silently like a kid.
 Then she leaned in, lowering her voice.
 “Sorry, I still worry about you.”

 I glanced around and noticed Trey was talking to his parents.
-I’d turned forty-five in March, my life heading in a new direction.
+I turned forty-five in March, and my life was headed in a new direction.
 It was time for me to be happy for a change.

-“Is that who I think it is?”
-Bev whispered.
-Her fork stopped halfway to her mouth as she stared past me.
+Bev’s fork stopped halfway to her mouth as she stared past me.
+“Is that who I think it is?” she whispered.

-My ears perked up at the sudden quietness around me.
-All chattered had ceased.
-Only Al Green’s singing “Let’s Stay Together” in the background.
+My ears perked up at the sudden quiet around me.
+All chatter had ceased.
+Only Al Green’s song “Let’s Stay Together” could be heard in the background.

-I don’t know why, but my first instinct was to look at Trey.
+I wasn’t sure why, but my first instinct was to look at Trey.
 Trey wasn’t a man who often showed anger on his face.
-In fact, he was really good at appearing neutral.
+In fact, he was really good at maintaining a neutral expression.
 I told him he should learn poker.
-The hair on my arms stood as I watch Trey’s face harden into a mask of anger.
+The hair on my arms stood as I watched Trey’s face harden into a mask of anger.
 I eyed his parents.
 The look of shock on Margaret’s face was quite opposite from the wide grin on Robert’s face.
 The older man seemed oblivious to the emotions warring on his wife and son’s face.

-So before I could confirm with my own eyes, I knew.
-I don’t know how.
+Before I could confirm with my own eyes, I knew.
+I don’t know how, but I knew.

 I turned and saw an unwelcome ghost from my past.